m3tac1ph4r/Notes/OOPS/OOPS_2.md

 ## Polymorphism :
 Polymorphism is a concept that allows you to perform a single action in different ways.
 Polymorphism is the combination of two Greek words.
 The poly means **many**, and morphs means **forms**.
 So polymorphism means **many forms**.
 Let’s understand polymorphism with a real-life example.
+Polymorphism is a concept by which we can perform a single task in different ways.
+That is, when a single entity (object) behaves differently in different cases, it is called polymorphism.
+In other words, if a single object shows multiple forms or multiple behaviors, it is called polymorphism.
 **Real-life example:**  A person at the same time can have different characteristics.
 Like a man at the same time is a father, a husband, and an employee.
 So the same person possesses different behavior in different situations.
 This is called polymorphism.

 ##### **Types of polymorphism**